-After your lamp has been operating for 1000 hours or longer, the "Status" light in the cabinet will go on and the message will appear.
-Even though the lamp may still be working, replace it at 1000 hours to maintain optimal projector performance.
+After your lamp has been operating for 1000 hours (up to 1500 hours : Eco mode) or longer, the "Status" indicator in the cabinet will go on and the message will appear.
+Even though the lamp may still be working, replace it at 1000 hours (up to 1500 hours : Eco mode) to maintain optimal projector performance.